 So, what does all of this mean?
 With regard to the first factor, there must be a public concern that is served by the roadblock.
-In other words, random roadblocks that may just be set up on a whim, without a specific purpose or without regard to a specific public concern, are not likely going to be determined to be legal.
+In other words, random roadblocks that may just be set up on a whim, without a specific purpose or without regard to a specific public concern, may not be determined to be legal.
 Second, does the public have an interest in the roadblock and to what extent is the public’s interest promoted?
 For example, does the public have an interest in law enforcement preventing individuals from driving under the influence versus law enforcement setting up roadblocks to make sure every driver is complying with the restrictions of his or her driver’s license.
 And, lastly, what is the significance of the roadblock; or, how important is the roadblock when compared to an individual’s right to be free from an unlawful traffic stop?